Sources of capital growth: Inferences for microeconomics

 \section{Inferences for microeconomics}

 Microeconomics ("micro") studies the mutual effects of supply, demand and price.
 It teaches that producer cost, including interest as the cost of time, tends to equilibrate to market value realized.
-We have proposed an exception in the innovator's reserve; the innovator pays the going rates for skills and materials needed, but applies them to make products of greater market value.
+We have proposed an exception in the innovator's reserve; the innovator pays the going rates for skills and materials needed, and the going interest rate as the price of time, but applies them to make products of greater market value (See Appendix \hyperref[appendix-d]{D}).